Edited By : Renée Deveney

 Ozempic Lawsuits Filed Over Stomach Paralysis

-Patients who have experienced gastroparesis after taking Ozempic have filed lawsuits.
-Stomach paralysis occurs when stomach emptying slows to the point of nearly stopping.
-This is a very serious condition that can cause masses to form in the stomach, potentially leading to intestinal blockages.
+Patients experiencing gastroparesis (stomach paralysis) after taking Ozempic have filed lawsuits.
+Gastroparesis occurs when stomach emptying slows to the point of nearly stopping.
+This rare but serious condition can cause masses called bezoars to form in the stomach, potentially leading to intestinal blockages.

-Though rare, patients have reported experiencing this potential Ozempic side effect.
 Semaglutide slows digestion and stomach emptying.
-However, for some patients, the stomach slows too much, causing problems.
-Early signs of gastroparesis include abdominal pain, bloating, feeling full after eating a very small amount of food and vomiting undigested food hours after eating.
+However, the stomach slows too much for some patients, causing problems.
+Early signs of gastroparesis include abdominal pain, bloating, feeling full after eating a minimal amount of food and vomiting undigested food hours after eating.

 Individuals who developed gastroparesis after taking Ozempic can consult an attorney about filing a lawsuit and seeking compensation.
-A number of Ozempic lawsuits are currently being filed.
+Attorneys are currently filing Ozempic lawsuits for people who say they were injured after taking the drug.

 Ongoing Ozempic Shortages

-Drug shortages have led many patients to seek alternative sources for acquiring Ozempic.
-Some pharmacies and wellness centers have offered compounded versions of semaglutide claiming they’re the same as Ozempic.
+Drug shortages have led many patients to seek alternative sources for Ozempic.
+Some pharmacies and wellness centers offer compounded versions of semaglutide, claiming they’re the same as Ozempic.

-Compounded medications may have different ingredients that don’t meet the same standards of FDA-approved Ozempic.
-They may increase the risk of adverse events or severe side effects and result in improper dosing.
+Compounded medications may have different ingredients that don’t meet the same standards as those of FDA-approved Ozempic.
+They may also increase the risk of adverse events or severe side effects due to improper dosing.
 Therefore, patients should only purchase Ozempic from credible retail pharmacies with a valid prescription from a doctor.

 Ozempic Alternatives

-Ozempic may not be the right treatment for everyone with Type 2 diabetes.
+Ozempic may not be the proper treatment for everyone with Type 2 diabetes.
 Your doctor will review your medical history and carefully weigh the right option for you.

 Type 2 Diabetes Treatments

-• Alpha-glucosidase inhibitors: Drugs such as Prandase and Precose slow digestion to prevent blood glucose from rising high after meals.
+• Alpha-glucosidase inhibitors: Acarbose — available under the brand names Prandase, Glucobay and Precose — slows carbohydrate digestion to prevent sudden increases in blood glucose levels after meals.

-• DPP-4 inhibitors: Drugs such as Nesina, Januvia, Onglyza and Tradjenta can help boost the body’s ability to lower blood sugar.
-They’re often used in conjunction with taking insulin.
+• DPP-4 inhibitors: Drugs such as Nesina, Januvia, Onglyza and Tradjenta can help prevent high blood sugar.
+They’re often used in conjunction with insulin.

-• Insulin: Synthetic “human” insulin is now produced using bacteria and yeast.
-It comes in a variety of types including ultra rapid and ultra long lasting.
+• Insulin: Synthetic “human” insulin is produced using bacteria and yeast.
+It comes in various types, including ultra-rapid and ultra long-acting.

 • Meglitinides: Drugs such as Starlix stimulate the pancreas to produce insulin.
-They can be taken alone or along with other Type 2 diabetes drugs.
+They can be taken alone or along with other Type 2 diabetes drugs, although using meglitinides with insulin may increase hypoglycemia risks.

-• Metformin: Fortamet, Glucophage, Glumetza and Riomet are biguanides that decrease the amount of glucose the body absorbs from food and how much glucose the liver produces.
-It also increases response to insulin.
+• Metformin: Fortamet, Glucophage, Glumetza and Riomet are metformin drugs that decrease the amount of glucose released from the liver and help cells absorb more glucose from blood.
+They also increase the body’s insulin sensitivity.

-• Thiazolidinediones: Drugs such as Avandia and Actos increase the body’s sensitivity to insulin.
+• Thiazolidinediones: Drugs such as Avandia and Actos improve the body’s capability to respond to insulin.

-Multiple injectable and oral medications exist to help patients live healthy, active lives with Type 2 diabetes.
+Multiple injectable and oral medications exist to help patients with Type 2 diabetes live healthy, active lives.
 Each has its own side effects, ideal patient profile and contraindications for use.
-Patients should discuss all options with a healthcare provider before making a decision.
+Patients should discuss all options with a health care provider before making a decision.

 Please seek the advice of a qualified professional before making decisions about your health or finances.